noahniuwa/mdao-docs-1/docs/contributing.md

   ![](https://cdn-images-1.medium.com/max/1200/1*9zYKJvqVu6S7xd__8qeTGQ.png)

 3. *Begin making edits*
+*Remember, if you're  not comfortable with Markdown, we recommend trying the [GitHub Writer Chrome Plugin](https://ckeditor.com/github-writer/) which will add an easy to use editor to all Markdown pages on GitHub.*

 Make any edits here.
 Pay special attention to the top section.
 This section is part of Markdown and is called the Frontmatter.
 It stores data about the file.
 This one has two fields, `id`, and `title`. `id` is not displayed to the user and is just used by the documentation software for reference.
 Generally speaking you should never change it. `title` however *is* displayed to the user.
 It is used as the title and label on the sidebar.
 Feel free to edit it.